renovatebot/renovate/docs/development/renovate-tutorial.md

 ### Allow specific versions

-- go to your `renovate.json` file and edit it, then change its contents to the below and commit it
+- Go to your `renovate.json` file and edit it, then change its contents to the below and commit it

   ```
   {